darioflute/sospex/README.md

 **You will have to use the Python 3.x distribution.**

+It is a good practice to update all your installed packages to have the latest versions:

+conda update --all

 The packages *lmfit* and *reproject* have to be installed from the astropy channel:

 conda install -c astropy lmfit